IRS Offer In Compromise Forms and Supporting Documentation

 If you don't include the right OIC forms when you apply, the IRS will return your application.
 Then, you will have to start over again.
 If your OIC application is missing any supporting documentation, the IRS will send you a request for the documents.
 You typically have 14 days to reply, and if you don't reply, the IRS will also return your application.
 To get the IRS to review your application, you need to include everything correctly.

 It’s best to get a licensed tax professional to help you.
 A licensed tax professional can analyze your situation and determine if you're likely to qualify for an Offer In Compromise.
 If you are not likely to qualify, they can point you in another direction.
-Use TaxCure to search for tax professionals with offer in compromise experience.
+Use TaxCure to search for tax professionals with offer-in-compromise experience and a history of submitting successful offers.